atlanhq/camelot/docs/user/cli.rst

 Camelot comes with a command-line interface.

 You can print the help for the interface, by typing ``camelot --help`` in your favorite terminal program, as shown below.
+Furthermore, you can print the help for each command, by typing ``camelot <command> --help``, try it out!

 ::

   $ camelot --help
-  Usage: camelot [OPTIONS] FILEPATH
+  Usage: camelot [OPTIONS] COMMAND [ARGS]...

   Options:
+    --version                       Show the version and exit.
     -p, --pages TEXT                Comma-separated page numbers to parse.
                                     Example: 1,3,4 or 1,4-end
     -o, --output TEXT               Output filepath.
     -f, --format [csv|json|excel|html]
                                     Output file format.
     -z, --zip                       Whether or not to create a ZIP archive.
-    -m, --mesh                      Whether or not to use Lattice method of parsing.
-Stream is used by default.
-    -T, --table_area TEXT           Table areas (x1,y1,x2,y2) to process. x1, y1
-                                    -> left-top and x2, y2 -> right-bottom
     -split, --split_text            Whether or not to split text if it spans across multiple cells.
     -flag, --flag_size              (inactive) Whether or not to flag text which